-Pacific pink shrimp (aka ocean shrimp), Pandalus jordani, are only found in the North Pacific and are smaller than Pandalus borealis (aka northern shrimp), a species that is widely fished in the North Atlantic, where more than 200,000 metric tons are landed a year.
-Typically, pink shrimp average more than 250-400 count per pound, compared to 100-250 for the larger Pandalus borealis.
+Pacific pink shrimp (aka ocean shrimp), Pandalus jordani, are only found in the North Pacific and are smaller than Pandalus borealis (aka northern shrimp), a species that was widely fished in the North Atlantic (where historically more than 200,000 metric tons are landed a year) but has seen the U.S. portion of the fishery closed for the past several seasons.
+Typically, pink shrimp average more than 250-400 count per pound, compared to 100-250 for the larger P. borealis.
 Almost all Pacific pink shrimp are cooked and peeled and sold fresh or frozen.
 Frozen cooked and peeled shrimp are always sold glazed (a 5% glaze is the industry average).While about a dozen species of commercially fished coldwater shrimp belong to the Pandalidae family, larger shrimp are preferable and more expensive.

 Pink shrimp are medium-sized and live between three and five years.
 They are protandric hermaphrodites, beginning life as males and later becoming females.
 Juveniles mature and breed as males during their first year, and later become and breed as females for the following years.
 The proportion of shrimp that change sex varies from year to year.
 High fishing pressures or naturally high mortality rates can induce males to change into females at a younger age, or even completely skip the male stage.